DevExpress/devextreme-documentation/concepts/05 Widgets/Gantt/10 Gantt Elements/30 Resource.md

 ![DevExtreme Gantt Chart - Resource Assignments](/images/Gantt/resource-assignments.png)

-The **Gantt** widget gets data for resources and resource assignments from the following data sources:
+The **Gantt** UI component gets data for resources and resource assignments from the following data sources:

 - Resources: [dataSource](/api-reference/10%20UI%20Widgets/dxGantt/1%20Configuration/resources/dataSource.md '/Documentation/ApiReference/UI_Widgets/dxGantt/Configuration/resources/#dataSource')

 - Resource Assignments: [dataSource](/api-reference/10%20UI%20Widgets/dxGantt/1%20Configuration/resourceAssignments/dataSource.md '/Documentation/ApiReference/UI_Widgets/dxGantt/Configuration/resourceAssignments/#dataSource')

-The objects from the data sources are automatically bound to the widget if these objects have the default data fields in its structure.
+The objects from the data sources are automatically bound to the UI component if these objects have the default data fields in its structure.
 For example:

     // Resource
     {